DataDog/documentation/content/en/monitors/service_level_objectives/_index.md

 - A search query
 - A selected subset of facets

-After you query for a subset of SLOs on the list view, you can now add that query as a saved view.
+After you query for a subset of SLOs on the list view, you can add that query as a saved view.

 #### Add a saved view